Dear readers of ADxS.org, please forgive the disruption.

 • influence the survival of neurons and glial cells

-• decreased or excessive glucocorticoid levels cause structural and functional abnormalities in neurons and glial cells
+• reduced or excessive glucocorticoid levels cause structural and functional abnormalities in neurons and glial cells

-• Glucocorticoids cause adrenal medullary progenitor cells to differentiate into chromaffin cells that produce catecholamines.93
+• Glucocorticoids cause the precursor cells of the adrenal medulla to differentiate into chromaffin cells that produce catecholamines.93

 • HPA axis